6308 Monona dr., Monona, WI 53716

 You should keep your tortoise outdoors only if they have a dry, heated housing shed for use at night and during wet weather.
 A heated doghouse, for example, can work for this purpose.

 Sulcatas are active and strong animals.
 They love to climb and burrow, so the enclosure should be sturdy enough to keep the tortoise in.
 You want the walls a minimum of 24" high and constructed from concrete, cinder blocks, wood, or other solid building material.
 Don't allow the tortoises to see through the wall, otherwise they will continually try to escape.
 The wall should also be buried 12" to 24" below ground.
 Setting up the interior of the pen with mounds, rocks, logs, and other items can help not only provide shelter, but also keep it more interesting for your tortoise.
-If you live in an area with raccoons and other predators, the enclosure should be covered with some sort of frame and hardware cloth for protection.
+If you live in an area with raccoons, coyotes, or other predators, the enclosure should be covered with some sort of frame and hardware cloth for protection.

 For adults kept indoors, basically all inside enclosures will be too small on their own.
 Tortoises love to roam.
 For a baby tortoise, you can start with a Exo Terra 18" x 18" x 12" enclosure.
-They will out grow this usually by the time they are a year old.
+They will out grow this by the time they are a year old.
 If using a glass enclosure during its first few years, make it as big as possible.
 A 50 gallon Zoo Med Low Boy is a decent size for a while.
 At the very least, use a large rubbermaid-type plastic tub.
 Custom built enclosures like Tortoise Tables are popular.
 But after the first few years, your tortoise is going to need more room.
 During the colder months, people have been known to keep them in basements or garages, but they must be kept quite warm and dry.

 Because they like to burrow, a good substrate mixture of Zoo Med eco earth and Exo Terra sand is recommended, at least 6"-12" deep for adults.
 Keep it clean and dry.
 Sulcata Tortoises are susceptible to respiratory and other disorders if they're kept in damp environments.
 As with outdoor enclosures, your indoor pet will appreciate rocks, branches, plants and other structures to hide behind and keep their interest.